UrinTrolden/resturant-page/README.md

 # resturant-page
-It's a webpage for a resturant
+It's a webpage for a resturant.
+Made for practising webpack.

 Made for the odinproject: https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/restaurant-page